CodingEDI/CodingEDI.github.io/content/gallery/kirstie.md

     i18n: twitter
     url: "https://twitter.com/kirstie_j"
 ---

+### The Turing Way: Empowering researchers in reproducible, ethical, inclusive and collaborative science

 Although reproducible research is necessary to ensure that scientific work can be trusted, it requires skills in data management, library sciences, software